 The initial trim removes just the excess flange around the front, and the clamping areas along the sides and the back.
 Use this cutting on unused portions of the canopy as an opportunity to practice making clean straight lines.
 Go ahead and mark lines with a straight edge and practice following them as well as you can.

-rounding the sharp edges.
+Before the canopy is moved/handled you must finish on the edges at least to the point of removing any nicks and rounding the sharp edges.
 These are all stress risers that can be the origin of a crack.